It all started with Issue No. 1 …click it up for some in-need-of-further-update time lapse age progression.

 Zombies!
 Ukulele Firestorm!
 Three Uses for Socks!

 Issue Fifty —THE GOLDEN JUBILEE!
 (SOLD OUT) The zine-iest issue in East Village Inky history!
 Zine reviews!
 Zine fests!
 Zinester glitterati and promising newbies rendered in pen, ink, and copious amounts of white out.

 Neighborhood Celeb Sightings!
 Human Bunnies!
 Raspberry Jalapeno Soup!

-Issue Fifty-One — Homeschooling Extravaganza!
+Issue Fifty-One (SOLD OUT)— Homeschooling Extravaganza!
 BRACING NEW MINICOMIC FORMAT!
 In which an educator of questionable credentials seizes the reins.

 The Civil War!
 Gregraham!
 The Cult of Coconut Milk Yogurt!